Increase 3 times your chances of landing an offer Register ×

 The key is understanding how much each part of the business or product line contributes to profitability.
 It is here that segmentation can be so revealing.
 Segmentation lets us get to the heart of the root cause - and thus find the real solution to the fundamental problem.

-Travellers boarding a plane, illustrating our example case study on the profitability of a travel agent
+Travelers boarding a plane, illustrating our case study on a travel agent's profitability.

 An industry example